-Every year, thousands of children between the ages of 1 and 5 are poisoned in Québec by ingesting a toxic product, getting a toxic product in their eyes or on their skin, or inhaling toxic vapours.
+Every year, thousands of children are poisoned in Québec by ingesting a toxic product, getting a toxic product in their eyes or on their skin, or inhaling toxic vapours.

-Many household products and plants can be toxic to children, like vitamins, medications, cleaning products, fuel, houseplants, lawn mushrooms, and pesticides, as well as personal hygiene, car maintenance, and renovation products.
+Many household products and plants can be toxic to children (e.g., vitamins, medications, cleaning products, fuel, houseplants, mushrooms, pesticides, and personal hygiene, car maintenance, and renovation products).

-Québec Poison Control Center is a phone emergency service available 24 hours a day, seven days a week.
-If your child as ingested a toxic product, they will assist you with the first aid care (see Poisoning and contact with hazardous products).
+Québec Poison Control Centre is a phone emergency service available 24 hours a day, seven days a week.
+If your child has ingested a toxic product or gotten a toxic product in their eyes or on their skin, call the Québec Poison Control Centre.
+They will assist you with the first aid care (see Poisoning and contact with hazardous products).

 Québec Poison Control Center has published a number of poisoning prevention pamphlets.
 To learn more, visit their website:

 Medications and toxic products: tips on poison prevention

 - Keep toxic products, medications, and natural health products out of children’s sight and reach.